-Here is a brief description of the afflictions and martyrdom of the church of Christ.
-Thousands of the faithful followers of Jesus were most cruelly put to death by pagan Rome; yet the prophecy doubtless applies more particularly to the long period of papal persecutions, in which thousands and even millions of Christians were put to death in the most cruel manner that wicked men and demons could devise.
+martyrdom of the church of Christ.
+Thousands of the faithful followers of Jesus were most cruelly put to death by pagan Rome; yet the prophecy doubtless applies more particularly to the long period of papal persecutions, in which not less than fifty millions of Christians were put to death in the most cruel manner that wicked men and demons could devise.
 In these verses we are brought down over the long period of the martyrdom of the church of Jesus Christ, to near the present generation.
 These verses being parallel with verses 21 and 22, this subject will be noticed again.

-$\ensuremath{\text{Verse 11}}$: "And many false prophets shall rise, and shall deceive many."
+Verse II: "And many false prophets shall rise, and shall deceive many."

 A true prophet is one who speaks for God.
 The spirit of prophecy is the testimony of Jesus.
 Rev. 19:10.
-It is Jesus Christ speaking through human lips or pen to his people.
+It is Jesus Christ speaking through human lips or pen to His people.
 Pseudo, or false prophets, speak through the agency of wicked spirits and the power of Satan.
 Their work is to deceive.
-And while this is true of those who are under the direct inspiration of superior beings, good or evil, it is true in a more restricted sense that consecrated teachers of divine truth may be regarded as God's prophets; and teachers of error may properly be called false prophets.
-True and false prophets may be known.
+And while this is true of those who are under the direct inspiration of superior beings, good or evil, it is true in a more restricted sense that consecrated teachers of divine truth may be regarded as God's prophets: and teachers of error may properly be called false prophets.